 3. DIY Everything

 Of course, no matter your ideas, taking a few home inspector courses in your local region (or online) is the surest way to guarantee the safety of your home.
-This is because certified home inspectors look for the quality of plumbing, structural foundation, the siding, electric circuits, etc. Learning the ins and outs, yourself, will save you a considerable amount of money – as opposed to paying someone else to do a job you are capable of doing yourself.
+This is because certified home inspectors look for the quality of plumbing, structural foundation, siding, electric circuits, etc. Learning the ins and outs, yourself, will save you a considerable amount of money – as opposed to paying someone else to do a job you are capable of doing yourself.

 4. Neighbourhood Appeal

 I live in a fantastic part of town.
 A block down from me is a steady stream of homes that look 150+ years old.
 Refurnished to fit the modern look pervading today’s societies.
 I get a lot of inspiration every time I pass these homes, with their old-timey green-stained porches, or “castle curves” in the front (where I presume their living room is), or simply how they set up their driveway’s entrance.
-There is a lot of inspiration about exterior design you can pluck from your neighbours’ homes.
+There is a lot of inspiration for the exterior design you can pluck from your neighbors’ homes.
 It certainly wouldn’t hurt to knock on the door and ask them who created that design, and if they would be willing to work with you to design your home similarly.